Nickelodeon Super Brawl

 Nickelodeon Super Brawl, or simply Nickelodeon Brawl, is a series of crossover fighting video games, featuring characters from various Nickelodeon animated television series.
-According to the team at Nick Games, the series follows the play style of "popular fighting games like Mortal Kombat, Super Smash Bros., Street Fighter, and Tekken, but with a comical twist."
+According to the team at Nick Games, the series follows the play style of "popular fighting games like Street Fighter, Mortal Kombat, Super Smash Bros., and Tekken, but with a comical twist."

 The first five Super Brawl games were browser games available on Nickelodeon's website.
 After Nickelodeon removed its online games in 2018, the sixth game was instead released as a mobile app.
 A console game follow-up to Super Brawl, called Nickelodeon All-Star Brawl, was released in 2021. and a sequel, called Nickelodeon All-Star Brawl 2, was released in 2023.

 In the original series of browser games, the most-played title was Super Brawl 3: Good vs. Evil, which garnered 40-45 million plays on Nick.com.
 Super Brawl 3 also won a Webby Award for Best Web Game in 2014.